 Areas of Research

-- Chemotherapy-Induced Neuropathy Research
+- Chemotherapy-Induced Neuropathy

 - Chronic Pain

-The overall aim of the studies performed within these laboratories is to increase our understanding of the pathophysiology of cancer therapy-induced neurobehavioral toxicities, including neuropathic pain, depressed mood, cognitive dysfunction and fatigue.
-We then apply this newly-acquired knowledge to the rational design of novel interventions for alleviating symptom burden in patients with cancer.
+The Neuroimmunology Laboratories are led by four well-funded, collaborative principal investigators who share space, equipment, and ideas to create a highly interactive, international, research-focused environment.
+The overall aim of these laboratories is to increase our understanding of the pathophysiology of cancer therapy-induced neurobehavioral toxicities, including neuropathic pain, depressed mood, cognitive dysfunction, and fatigue.
+This newly acquired knowledge can then be applied to the rational design of novel interventions for alleviating symptom burden in patients with cancer.